storiesjs/stories/packages/core/src/addons/addons/readme.md

-# stories-addons
+# str-addons

-The stories-addons is a wrapping component implemented for helping in addons management.
+The str-addons is a wrapping component implemented for helping in addons management.

 <!-- Auto Generated Below -->